 - Scoliosis.
 Children are constantly growing, and uneven muscle pull or poor balance can result in scoliosis (when the spine curves to the side).

 - Pain.
 Pain can result from both primary and other secondary conditions of cerebral palsy.

 - Behavior problems.
 Like pain, behavior issues can result from various complications.
 Typically, behavior problems are a sign of frustration caused by the way poor motor control affects communication.

 - Feeding difficulties.
 Oral motor impairments can make it difficult for individuals with CP to chew and swallow their food.
 This can result in malnutrition and dehydration if not properly managed.

 - Digestive problems.
-Some common digestive issues experienced by children with cerebral palsy include gastrointestinal reflux disease (GERD), constipation, and urinary incontinence.
+Common digestive issues experienced by children with cerebral palsy include gastrointestinal reflux disease (GERD), constipation, and urinary incontinence.

 - Poor quality sleep.
-Sleeping problems can be caused by cerebral palsy-related conditions like pain, impaired movement, respiratory complications, and digestion issues.
+Sleeping problems can result from associated conditions like pain, impaired movement, respiratory complications, and digestion issues.

 Associative Conditions of Cerebral Palsy

-Associative conditions of cerebral palsy are conditions that are not related to CP but commonly co-occur.
+Associative conditions of cerebral palsy are complications that are not directly related to CP but commonly co-occur.

 They’re the result of a completely different source of brain damage.
 This is why although CP is a motor disorder, many individuals experience cognitive impairments.